ErixCrisostomo/EMPRECSYS_DBMS/README.md

 [5.
 Contributors](#contribs) <br>

 ## <a id = "proj-over"> 📄 Project Overview </a> <br>
-**_EMPRECSYS_** is a Java-based application designed to manage employee information and salary details efficiently.
-The program offers features such as adding, modifying, and deleting employee records while providing detailed salary breakdowns.
-It leverages Object-Oriented Programming (OOP) principles to ensure modularity, maintainability, and scalability.
-The system supports both full-time and part-time employees, demonstrating flexibility in workforce management.
+**_EMPRECSYS_** is a Java-based application designed to manage employee records and salary details efficiently.
+The system provides functionality to handle both full-time and part-time employees, including adding, updating, and deleting records, as well as computing salary details with deductions.

+The backend leverages MySQL DBMS to store and retrieve employee data.
+The application is modular, with separate classes for database connections, employee management, and salary computations, ensuring clean and maintainable code.

 ## <a id = "oop-prin"> 🛠️ Application of OOP Principles </a> <br>
 This project showcases the use of core OOP principles: